Maintaining Attendance and Punctuality at St Joseph’s Catholic Primary School

 Children cannot be allowed to leave school during the school day unless there is an emergency, in which case the child should be collected personally by the parent or named carer, and the Class teacher and School Office informed.

 If a child needs to be absent for any reason other than illness, such as, bereavement, family illness or crisis, parents must first seek permission from the Head Teacher.

 Parents do not have the legal right to take children out of school for holidays.
-If exceptional circumstances arise where parents decide that time away from school cannot be avoided, then permission must be sought in writing and before booking tickets.
+If exceptional circumstances arise where parents decide that time away from school cannot be avoided, then permission must be sought in writing and before booking.

-Exceptional circumstances does not include spending time with family members who live abroad or taking advantage of cheap flights.
+Exceptional circumstances does not include spending time with family members who live abroad or taking advantage of cheaper flights.